 He knew he’d made her wait a long time.
 He remembered the first time she told him she loved him.
 They were drunk.
-She had a dark red ring of wine around her mouth.
-She touched his hair around his ear.
+She had a dark red ring of wine around her mouth, and she touched his hair around his ear.
 She made eye contact then stared out the window.
 He thought she was just saying it; they’d only known each other a few months.
 Afterward, he wondered if she knew him well enough to mean it.
 He suspected that she didn’t.
 Maybe she wanted it to be true.
-Maybe, on some level, he did too.
+Perhaps, on some level, he did too.

 He spent a lot of time alone.
 He read a whole collection of plays.
 He drew.
 Sometimes he got drunk with the guys, and other times he hung out with his female friends.
 Sometimes he hung out with them one on one, other times in groups of three or four or five.
 He continued calling them “honey” and “darling.”
 It was easier because they didn’t mean anything to him.
 When he spoke to her, he called her by her name.
 Petra.
 His tongue popped over the P. She liked the way he said it.
 He made it sound beautiful, exotic even.

-She was jealous, he was right.
-She spent hours dissecting the conversations she overhead him having on his cellphone.
+She was jealous; he was right.
+She spent hours dissecting the conversations she overheard him having on his cellphone.
 It ate her alive, made her feel less special, not just to him, but as a person.
 It made her wonder who she was, what the point of her life was.
 It made her hate those girls, and hate herself for feeling that way.
-She wondered if he’d slept with or made out with any of them.
+She wondered if he’d slept with any of them.
 She wondered if it mattered.
-She wondered if any of them were in love with him too, if they’d told him and he pretended he hadn’t heard them either.
+She wondered if any of them were in love with him too if they’d told him and he pretended he hadn’t heard them either.
 She wondered if any of them would continue to pursue him, sit waiting, even as they pretended they weren’t.
 They were all intelligent, like her.
 She knew because she knew them all.

 She hoped he would come with her.
-Deep down she knew he couldn’t.
+Deep down, she knew he couldn’t.
 She pretended that it hurt less than it did.
-The truth is, it was the only thing she could do.
-She was seeing the world, living her dream.
+It was the only thing she could do.
+She saw the world, living her dream.
 She was experiencing all the things she’d read about, visualized, all the things she’d always wanted to do.
-It was just the beginning, she knew.
-Just the start of the life she wanted.
+It was just the beginning, she knew — just the start of the life she wanted.
 The thing is, she’d always imagined how her life would be with him.
 She always thought they’d get married, have a nice house by the beach, raise kids who were artsy like them, but more practical.
 He used to picture it with her too, they used to talk about it all the time.
-It embarrassed him, so he didn’t admit it, but he liked that picture a whole lot.
-Loved it, even.
+It embarrassed him, so he didn’t admit it, but he liked that picture a whole lot; loved it, even.
 Maybe more than she did.
-Maybe he needed it more.
+Perhaps he needed it more.

-They talk sometimes now.
-He still pines, sometimes in public, and sometimes she tells people, mentions it here and there, but she tries not to.
+They sometimes talk now.
+He still pines, sometimes in public.
+And sometimes she tells people about it, mentions it here and there, but she tries not to.
 It was her decision, even though it didn’t feel like one to her at the time.
-It felt like what she had to do.
-It felt like the inevitable.
-They still send each other text messages sometimes.
-They talk on Facebook and MySpace.
+It felt like she had to do it.
+It felt inevitable.
+They still send each other text messages sometimes, and talk on Facebook and MySpace.
 When people ask, they say there are no hard feelings, then quickly change the subject.
 They always tell people they’re still friends.
 It’s easier that way.